-The prom dance will be open to Hemingford High School sophomores, juniors, seniors, and their dates.
+The prom dance will be open to Hemingford High School sophomores, juniors, seniors, and their dates unless the junior class votes to allow freshmen to attend.
 No students below grade nine and no person 21 years of age or older shall be permitted to attend the prom dance and prom activities.
 Students must register and provide a birth date for out of town/out of school dates with the office one week prior to the date of the dance.
-The school eligibility rule applies (page 60).
+The school eligibility rules apply.

-Section 17: Clubs and Organizations
+Section 18: Clubs and Organizations

-All school clubs and organizations must be considered for their contribution to the improvement to the moral, social and educational experience of the student body.
+All school clubs and organizations must be considered for their contribution to the improvement to the moral, social, and educational experience of the student body.
 All such clubs shall be under the directions and supervision of regular school personnel or an approved sponsor and in conformity with laws of the state and policies of the Board of Education.